 (2) The Losing CR will perform the following actions prior to the initial Acquisition Transfer event conference call, as scheduled by ERCOT in paragraph (3) of Section 7.11.2.4.2, ERCOT Responsibilities in an Acquisition Transfer:

-(a) Confirm the Losing CR’s current list of Transition/Acquisition contacts (technical, business and regulatory) are on file with ERCOT (as designated on the Losing CR’s ERCOT registration form or as updated via the NCI form).
+(a) Confirm the Losing CR’s current list of Transition/Acquisition contacts are on file with ERCOT (as designated on the Losing CR’s ERCOT NCI form).
 It is the responsibility of the Losing CR to maintain accurate contact information on file with ERCOT.
 Additions and modifications to Transition/Acquisition contact information must be made by submitting an NCI form, as provided on the ERCOT website, to ERCOT Registration;

 (b) Work with the Gaining CR, PUCT, ERCOT and applicable TDSP(s) as early as possible to determine timeline for the transfer including the date of transaction submission and transfer completion;